Helmholtz equation solutions and scattering problems

 Total field:

-Scattering of a Herglotz function \(u^{Inc}(\mathbf{x})= \int_{\frac\pi4-\frac1{10}}^{\frac\pi4+\frac1{10}}e^{ik((x_1-0.7)\cos\varphi+x_2\sin\varphi)}d\varphi\) by \((0,1.5)^2\setminus(0,1.4]^2\), with \(k=70\), plotted on \((-1,2)^2\).
+Scattering of a Herglotz function \(u^{Inc}(\mathbf{x})= \int_{\frac\pi4-\frac1{10}}^{\frac\pi4+\frac1{10}}e^{ik((x_1-0.7)\cos\varphi+x_2\sin\varphi)}d\varphi\) by \((0,1.5)^2\setminus(0,1.4]^2\) by a 2D corner reflector, with \(k=70\), plotted on \((-1,2)^2\).

 Scattered field: